SMTG-Bham/surfaxe/docs/command_line_examples.rst

     optional arguments:
     -h, --help            show this help message and exit -s STRUCTURE, --structure STRUCTURE
-                            Filename of structure file in any format supported by pymatgen
+                          Filename of structure file in any format supported by pymatgen (default: POSCAR
-    -b LIST_OF_BONDS, --bonds LIST_OF_BONDS
-                            List of bonds as lists to compare in any order (e.g.
-                            Y-O,Ti-S
-    --oxstates-list OX_STATES_LIST
+    -b BOND [BOND ...], --bond BOND [BOND ...]
+                          List of elements e.g. Ti O for a Ti-O bond --oxstates-list OX_STATES_LIST
                           Add oxidation states to the structure as a list.
     --oxstates-dict OX_STATES_DICT
                           Add oxidation states to the structure as a dictionary e.g. "Fe:3,O:-2"
     --no-csv              Turns off saving data to csv file --csv-fname CSV_FNAME
                           Filename of the csv file (default: bond_analysis.csv) --no-plot             Turns off plotting the bond lengths --plt-fname PLT_FNAME
-                            Filename of the plot
+                          Filename of the plot (default: bond_analysis.png)
+    -c COLOR, --color COLOR
+                          Color of the marker in any format supported by mpl e.g. "#eeefff" hex colours starting with # need to be surrounded with quotation marks
-    --dpi DPI             Dots per inch
-    --yaml                Read optional args from surfaxe_config.yaml file.
+    --width WIDTH         Width of the figure in inches (default: 6) --height HEIGHT       Height of the figure in inches (default: 5) --dpi DPI             Dots per inch (default: 300) --yaml                Read optional args from surfaxe_config.yaml file.

 =======================